Umbria

 December

-23 to 09 Janauary 2025: Presepe nel Pozzo, Orvieto
+23 to 09 January 2025: Presepe nel Pozzo, Orvieto.
+A Celebration of the Nativity.

-28 to 01 Januray 2025: International Jazz Festival, Orvieto
+28 to 01 January 2025: International Jazz Festival, Orvieto

 Our favorite Guide in Umbria

 Umbria is brimming with hilltop villages built on top of “tuffa” - lava, tossed from an ancient volcano (where Lake Bolsena is today) 300,000 years ago.
 Among its many treasures are the remnants of the Ancient Etruscans who built 12 major centers from around 700 B.C.E. through the 1st century AD prior to being absorbed by the Romans.
 Most of those communities are in Umbria.
-It is also home to great Artisans of the Renaissance like Perugino, Roman Catholic saints like St. Francis of Assisi and Saint Claire, ancient artifacts, marvelous architecture and engineering, and rich craftsmanship like ironworks, pottery, and weaving.
+It is also home to great Artisans of the Renaissance like Perugino, Roman Catholic saints like Saint Francis of Assisi and Saint Claire, ancient artifacts, marvelous architecture and engineering, and rich craftsmanship like ironworks, pottery, and weaving.
 Umbria is home to great cultural riches, most of which can be accessed easily by trains, buses and cars.

 Food in Umbria